sramorosi/MAKE3-Arm/MAKE3/README.md

         break;
 ```

-### How K_LINE_G works
+### How K_LINE_G works in AUTO

 The K_LINE_G command moves the arm grabber point **G** from one point to another point along a linear path, usually.
 There is an option to **lift** the arm between the points.
-The function `path_line` builds an array of robot arm angles, on the fly, that will move the arm smoothly from start to end point.
+The function `path_line` **builds an array of robot arm angles**, on the fly, that will move the arm smoothly from start to end point.
 Here is a snapshot of the code:

 ```c++
 void path_line(pathAngles & the_pathA,point start,point end, point aim,boolean liftMiddle,int lift) {